abcgz133/spark_project/1st--Trend_Payment_type_From_Kafka/Readme.md

 2. to produce the data to Producer of Kafka, the topic is "aiShengYing" */
 ```
-in the random method above, system uses the Random to create the transaction data.
+in the random method above, system uses the Random to simulate the payment data.
-It includes the timeStamp, the payment type , the card number, and merchant_id.
+Message includes the timeStamp, the payment type , the card number, and merchant_id.

 ### 6.2 the Spark Streaming receives the data in Kafka consumer and dynamically analyzes the data in real time

 ```
   /*
-    1. receive the data from the Producer and parse the data to a Case Class AdClickData.
+    1. receive the data from the Producer and parse the data to a Case Class.
     2. Classify the time into the nearest part(Divide one minute into six parts).
     3. map this newTime to (newTime,1)
-    4. reduceByKeyAndWindow and get the count of (newTime,1) in a sliding window.
+    4. reduceByKeyAndWindow and get the aggregated number of (newTime,1) in a sliding window.
     5. save the result to the MySQL
     6. illustrate the trend data in the Business Intelligence tool: FineBI */